 Penumbra System® JET 7 Reperfusion Catheter

 The Penumbra JET® 7 Reperfusion Catheter is intended for use in the revascularization of patients with acute ischemic stroke secondary to large vessel occlusion.
-The larger lumen of Penumbra JET 7 with XTRA FLEX technology, powered by Penumbra ENGINE®, is designed to increase thrombus removal force.
-The Penumbra JET 7 with XTRA FLEX allows for the combined use with the 3D Revascularization Device™, which offers four intraluminal chambers designed to lock clot, along with outer petals to trap clot for maximum thrombus extraction.
+The larger lumen of Penumbra JET 7, powered by Penumbra ENGINE®, is designed to increase thrombus removal force.
+The Penumbra JET 7 allows for the combined use with the 3D Revascularization Device™, which offers four intraluminal chambers designed to lock clot, along with outer petals to trap clot for maximum thrombus extraction.

 Caution: Federal (USA) law restricts this device to sale by or on the order of a physician.
 Prior to use, please refer to the Instructions for Use for complete product indications, contraindications, warnings, precautions, potential adverse events, and detailed instructions for use.